 For more information visit www.mac.sa.gov.au

-Compulsory Third Party (CTP) Insurance provides compensation to crash victims where the owner or driver of a registered South Australian vehicle is at fault.
-It may also cover crash victims where a passenger is at fault.
+Compulsory Third Party (CTP) Insurance provides compensation to accident victims where the owner or driver of a registered South Australian vehicle is at fault.
+It may also cover accident victims where a passenger is at fault.

 An independent committee established under Section 129 of the Motor Vehicles Act, advises the Government on how much to charge for CTP Insurance premiums.
 The Committee determines rates on a fair and reasonable basis and allows for appropriate levels of funding and return so that MAC can continue to pay compensation to claimants.